AI & Technology

 Spatial + personalized language model4.6%

 That's a jump from 1-in-3 words being wrong to less than 1-in-20.
-For anyone who types a lot on a phone — which, honestly, is most of us — this is the difference between typing being a constant annoyance and typing that actually gets out of your way.
+Nonetheless, Huge difference.
+For anyone who types a lot on a phone — which, honestly, is most people — that's the difference between typing that constantly interrupts your flow and typing that actually gets out of the way.

-The 2023 INTERSPEECH research added to this — personalized models increased keystroke savings by 9.9% relative compared to static models.
-In real terms, that means:
+The 2023 INTERSPEECH research backed this up further — personalized models increased keystroke savings by 9.9% relative compared to static models.
+Therefore, In practice:

 • Fewer corrections mid-sentence